 With our focus and scale, we are not only a beneficiary of the secular shift among advisors toward independence, but an active catalyst of this trend.
-Between 2004 and 2009, our number of advisors increased at a compound annual growth rate ("CAGR") of 15%, while according to Cerulli Associates, the total number of advisors across all channels remained relatively flat.
-We enable our advisors to provide their clients with high quality independent financial advice and investment solutions, and support our advisors in managing the complexity of their businesses by providing a comprehensive integrated platform of technology and clearing services.
+Between 2004 and 2008, our number of advisors increased at a CAGR of 20%, while according to Cerulli Associates, the total number of advisors across all channels remained flat.
+We enable our advisors to provide their clients with high quality independent financial advice and investment solutions, and support our advisors in managing the complexity of their businesses by providing a leading integrated platform of technology and clearing services.
 We provide these services through an open architecture product platform with no proprietary manufactured products, which enables an unbiased, conflict-free environment.
-Our historical advisor growth rate does not guarantee that we will attract advisors at comparable rates in the future.
-For example, when comparing our number of advisors as of September 30, 2009, we had a net decrease in advisors, and as of December 31, 2009 to December 31, 2008, we had relatively no change in our number of advisors, in both cases due to the attrition of advisors in connection with the consolidation of the operations of certain of our previously acquired subsidiaries.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - How We Evaluate Growth."